 - Provides food for the bacteria in our guts which are shown to play a massive role in health and obesity prevention.

 - Helps you go to the toilet.

-If your fibre intake is low, don’t start ploughing it down.
-The body, particularly the bacteria with your gut need a little time to adapt.
+If your fiber intake is low, don’t start ploughing it down.
+The body, particularly the bacteria within your gut need a little time to adapt.
 Otherwise, you’ll be pretty bloated and be blowing a lot of gas.

-Provided you don’t suffer from IBS or any other serious bowel condition, 30-40g of fibre is a great target to shoot for daily.
+Provided you don’t suffer from IBS or any other serious bowel condition, 30-40g of fiber is a great target to shoot for daily.

 Water is important for all things health, muscle building and exercise performance.
-There isn’t really a fixed water goal you should work of per say, as hydrations needs vary widely with body weight, sweat rates and frequency of hyperglycaemia.
+There isn’t really a fixed water goal you should work to, per say, as hydration needs vary widely with body weight, sweat rates and frequency of hyperglycaemia.

 - Aim for at least 5 clear urinations a day.

 - Make sure you’re not dehydrated before training.